 With the Galaxy S7, Samsung finally create the class-leading smartphone they’d been threatening – but failing – to deliver for several years.
-And then the Galaxy Note 7 came along, only to promptly toddle off permanently whilst piddling all over their parade.
-One step forward, two steps back.
+And then the Galaxy Note 7 came along, only to promptly toddle off permanently while piddling all over their parade.

-So it’s vital for Samsung’s very survival as a trusted tech brand that it produces the goods with its next flagship smartphone – and we don’t just mean by making something that doesn’t explode in people’s pockets.
+That's why it’s vital for Samsung’s very survival as a trusted tech brand that it produces the goods with its next flagship smartphone – and we don’t just mean by making something that doesn’t explode in people’s pockets.

 What we know

 >>> It'll be revealed in late March

 Samsung chose not to launch the S8 at MWC this year, presumably because it wanted to do more product testing and avoid another Exploding Galaxy Phone scenario.
 Instead, it'll reveal the S8 at its own Unpacked event on 29 March.
 There are going to be at least two events: one in New York and another in London - we'll be at the latter, reporting live from the announcement.
 Expect the phone itself to be available in mid-late April.

 There’s also speculation that we’ll see the foldable Galaxy X smartphone announced at the event, which might of itself justify a launch seperate to MWC, if it turns out to be the important, groundbreaking device it's expected to be.

 >>> It'll have a curved screen

 The future, it seems, is curved – at least where Samsung’s smartphone screens are concerned.
 There have been countless stories 'confirming' that the Edge version of the phone will actually become the standard version, with the flat version being killed off.
 Given the warm receptions to the curved displays of the Galaxy S7 Edge and Galaxy Note 7, we can certainly envisage this being the case.
 A recent photo (courtesy of @evleaks via Venture Beat, see above) appears to back this up.

 >>> There will still be two versions though